Home Directory Storage Quota

 Warning

-You will only be able to see quotas of directories to which you have access; attempting to see quotas for directories that you don’t have access to will be logged.
+You will only be able to see quotas of directories to which you have access; attempting to see quotas for directories that you don’t have access to is not supported.

 Analyze Disk Usage